PDXChinese/pdxchinese.github.io/_pages/pvsa.md

 {% include feature_row id="feature_row1"%}

-Congratulations to the following fifty six (56) outstanding youths from our community recognized as recipients of President’s Volunteer Service Award for completing a combined 7,400 volunteer hours in a single year.
+Congratulations to the following fifty six (56) outstanding youths from our community recognized as recipients of President’s Volunteer Service Award and Community Volunteer Service Award for completing a combined 7,400 volunteer hours in a single year.

-The youth have never been feeling this strongly about the volunteerism.
+The youth have never been feeling this strongly about the volunteering.
 They not only were engaged in the community but also went beyond by initiating projects at schools and taking more leadership roles in social life.
 By volunteering, they felt proud of being Chinese Americans, which helped address identity problem that plagued with our youth for years; and felt proud of being part of the Chinese American community, which directly had impact on combating their belonging anxiety.

 These awards acknowledge individuals whose service positively impacts communities and inspires those around them to take action as well.
 The Oregon Chinese Coalition is honored to have the opportunity to help community youth earn this well-deserved recognition.